-The Old English Era, or Anglo-Saxon Era, is considered to present the earliest form of written literature in the English language.
-Spanning from the 5th century to the 11th century, this era encompasses literature written in Old English, which was spoken in Early Medieval England.
+The Old English Era, or Anglo-Saxon Era, presents the earliest form of written literature in the English language.
+Spanning from the 5th to the 11th century, this era encompasses literature written in Old English, which was spoken in Early Medieval England.
+This era is the first one that needs to be studied to understand English literature.
+And, it is hardly possible if we do not understand the historical timeline of how various events fell into place before and during the Anglo-Saxon period.
+So, before we learn about what happened during this period, let us first learn about what existed before it…

 This article delves into various stages coming together to describe the Old English Era.
 Read through to grasp the entire picture: